laforge49/Agent2/README.md

 Agents are modeled after Actors and the functions sent to an agent are evaluated one at a time.
 Polymorphism is a key feature, allowing the same message to be processed appropriately depending on the value of the agent.
-This is easily in Clojure, by always using the value of an agent as the first argument given to any function sent to that agent and by using a record as the value of the agent.
+This is easily achieved in Clojure by always using the value of an agent as the first argument given to any function sent to that agent and by using a record as the value of the agent.